vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 </figure>

 - **Departure Procedures**:
-    - Ensure departures remain clear of duty runways and provide instructions to:
+    - Departures should remain clear of duty runways and:
-        - **Pass east of the tower**.
         - **Track**:
             - For **northbound departures**: Track north until clear of the tower.
             - For **southbound departures**: Track south until clear of airport buildings.

 !!! phraseology
     VH-RJB, an R44 helicopter, is looking to depart to the north towards essendon VFR.
 17L/R is active.

-    **RJB** "MB Twr, RJB, At the southern apron, with information november, request upwind departure via 17L aiming point" **MB ADC**: "RJB, cleared air transit 17L aiming point, remain east of the tower, report airborne" **RJB**: "RJB, Airborne"
+    **RJB** "MB Twr, RJB, At the southern apron, with information N, request upwind departure via 17L aiming point" **MB ADC**: "RJB, cleared air transit 17L aiming point, remain east of the tower, report airborne" **RJB**: "RJB, Airborne"

     **MB ADC**: "RJB, report established 17L aiming point" **RJB**: "RJB"
-    **RJB**: "RJB, 17L aiming point, upwind departure to essendon" **MB ADC**: "RJB, Cleared upwind departure, runway 17L, not above A007, remain east of the towrer and track north until clear of the tower"
+    **RJB**: "RJB, 17L aiming point, upwind departure to essendon" **MB ADC**: "RJB, Cleared upwind departure, runway 17L, not above A007"

 !!! tip
     Remember you can have helicopters report at key locations as memory aid.
-Remember helicopters during daylight hours can air transit direct to a location.

 ### Arrivals

 - ML TCU will heads-up coordinate arrivals/overfliers from Class C to MB ADC.

 - **From the East**:
     - Helicopters arriving from the east should be instructed to fly a close base leg and pass over the duty threshold at **not below `A003`**.